• Home

 Instructions

-3. Brush the hens with the melted butter, olive oil, minced garlic.
+• Brush the hens with melted butter, olive oil, and minced garlic.

-5. Arrange the Cornish hens into the roasting pan or Dutch oven, place the remaining sage leaves, sprigs of rosemary, and sliced lemon in-between the Cornish hens.
+• Arrange the Cornish hens into the roasting pan or Dutch oven, and place the remaining sage leaves, sprigs of rosemary, and sliced lemon in between the Cornish hens.

-6. Bake in a pre-heated oven at 375 ° F until an instant-read thermometer reads inserted into the thickest part of the thigh registers 165 ° F, and the juices run clear.
+• Bake, without a lid, in a preheated oven at 375 ° F until an instant-read thermometer reads inserted into the thickest part of the thigh registers 165 ° F and the juices run clear.
 (Cooking time: 45 minutes to an hour)

-7. When finished baking, remove the pan from the oven and let stand for 15 minutes.
+• When finished baking, remove the pan from the oven and let it stand for 15 minutes.

 How to cook stuffed Cornish Hens